davaya/openc2-jadn/jadn-v2.0.md

 **Example:** "Places" MapOf:

-The Places table is semantically a map, but some data formats including JSON require map keys to be serialized as strings regardless of keyType (Coordinate).
+The Places table is semantically a map.
+Some data formats including JSON require map keys to be serialized as strings regardless of their actual type.
 ```
 Places = MapOf(Coordinate, String)      // Places is a map of coordinates to place names
 ```